How do I allow 3rd party cookies?

 Safari Browsers

 If you are using a Safari browser, cross-site tracking may be disabled by default.
-To enable cross-site tracking on Safari, you will need to complete the following steps:
+To enable cross-site tracking on Safari for Desktop, first follow the instructions in this Apple support article to locate the appropriate setting: Prevent cross-site tracking in Safari on Mac.

 You can update your third-party cookies settings on the Firefox browser by following the instructions found in this Firefox Support Article: Third-party cookies and Firefox